AHR2HL/PCAP/_sources/PCAPPowerTopics/powerTopics-PracticeAndMastery.rst

    □ I specify encoding when opening text files
    □ I use binary mode for binary data
    □ I process large files line by line
-   □ I remember strings are immutable
-   □ I use appropriate string methods for the task

 ---